Lykos153/git-annex-remote-googledrive/README.md

 ```
 The initremote command calls out to GPG and can hang if a machine has insufficient entropy.
 To debug issues, use the `--debug` flag, i.e. `git-annex initremote --debug`.

+`prefix` is the name of the folder that will be created for the annex.
+By default,
+it will be created at the root of the user's Drive (id='root') and the remote won't be accessible by
+other Google users.
+To address that, you can pass the id
+of a parent folder with option `parent_folder_id`.

 ## Using an existing remote (note on repository layout)

 If you're switching from git-annex-remote-rclone or git-annex-remote-gdrive and already using the `nodir` structure,